EmilieNilsson1/mlops_project/reports/README.md

 >
 > Answer:

-We used the third-party framework 'TIMM' in our project.
-We used the functionality of the package to load pretrained models and to train our models.
+We used the third-party framework 'TIMM' in our project, a PyTorch based package that offers pretrained models.
+We used the functionality of the package to load pretrained models and finetune them on our dataset.
 The package helped us to quickly load and train models, which saved us time on training and allowed us to focus on other parts of the project.
+We have used the ResNet18 model with pretrained weights and changed the prediction head (last linear layer) with a linear layer of random weights and output dimension 10, to fit our 10 classes dataset.

 ## Coding environment